Weld logo

 What I dislike about IBM DataStage

-What is Informatica PowerCenter
+Informatica PowerCenter in Short

 Informatica PowerCenter is a legacy enterprise-grade ETL platform that provides a visual designer, metadata management, scheduling, and monitoring for complex, large-scale ETL workloads.
 It supports a vast range of sources (mainframes, relational, NoSQL, cloud) and advanced transformations (data quality, profiling, master data management) within the Informatica ecosystem.